eiji03aero/ai-todos/README.md

     - search by tag

 ## Done
+- [x] authentication
+    - [x] replace open-api fetch with orval
+    - [x] api
+        - authentication for the protected routes
+        - make sure to implement cookie authentication
+        - implement appState endpoint to retrieve user info
+    - [x] ui
+        - implement mechanism to use appstate
+        - Top page
+            - make update to make use of appState
 - [x] Login
     - [x] unify the designer mode into one awesome-designer
     - [x] feature design